diegojromerolopez/gelidum/README.md

 ## Collaborations
 This project is open to collaborations.
-Make a PR or an issue and I'll take a look to it.
+Make a PR or an issue, and  I'll take a look to it.

 ## License
 [MIT](LICENSE)